-Microsoft Surface to hit alongside Windows 8 on October 26Alex Wagner - Senior News Editor
+Microsoft Surface to hit alongside Windows 8 on October 26Alex Wagner - Deputy Managing Editor, News Desk

 Hankering for an opportunity to give Microsoft's Surface tablets a go?
 You'll get your chance at the end of October, as a recent filing made by Microsoft to the SEC has confirmed that the Surface will go on sale on October 26.
 The document reads that Microsoft will be launching Windows 8 on that date and that "at that time, we will begin selling the Surface, a series of Microsoft-designed and manufactured hardware devices."